dulingo

 Q.1 What is the Cost of Living in Taiwan?

-Answer: The average cost of living in Taiwan is around 89,787 NT$ for a family of four members, while the estimated monthly cost for a single person is 24,621 NT$ without rent.
+Answer: The average cost of living in Taiwan for a person is around TWD 24,432 without rent.
 This means the cost of living is decent compared to other countries.

 Q.3 What is the basic salary in Taiwan?

 Answer: Taiwan is a developing country with a booming economy.
-The basic salary in Taiwan is 27,470.00 NT$ per month, and it has been revised from 01 January 2024.
-This basic salary is slightly higher than the average cost of living in Taiwan.
-So with this minimum salary base, any person can send money to their home.
+The basic salary in Taiwan is TWD 51,665.81 per month after tax.
+This basic salary is slightly higher than the average cost of living in Taiwan so with this minimum salary base, any person can enjoy a decent lifestyle and save money for future.

 So, this was all about the cost of living in Taiwan.
 Many Indian students dream of pursuing education in foreign nations due to the exposure and career growth they offer.
 Consider joining a free counselling session with Leverage Edu if you plan to study abroad